De Chile al Paladar | Wine News & Trends in Chile

 In an old and restored heritage house dating back to 1910, located right in the heart of the O'Higgins Region, a proposal is beginning to take shape that seeks to reclaim the essence of Chilean cuisine: hospitality, local produce and memory.
 A place that its creators called Entorno, Sebastián Mardones and his wife Ana Álamos.
 He studied at Inacap, and she at Le Cordon Bleu.

-Seaweed and seaweed patty Fresh coriander sauce Photo De Chile al Paladar
+Sea and seaweed empanada.
+Fresh coriander sauce.
+Photo: De Chile al Paladar

 A welcoming young couple of chefs who decided to transform their home, located in the heart of Rengo, into an intimate gastronomic space, ensuring that the whole experience takes place pleasantly around what was once a peaceful family dining room.